inf380p/fall2021/_posts/elliott/2020-10-14-discuss-files.md

 To work with lists of lists you'll nee lots of **slicing** and **indexing**.
 Remember the `list[x:y:z]` syntax.

-Let's get to work!
-I recommend you read over questions 1-3 briefly and then go straight to exercise 4.
-Let me orient you briefly.
+Let's read over questions 1-3 briefly and then go straight to exercise 4.

+# Part II: App project Milestones

+In two weeks, your first multi-week project is due.
+Today we'll make milestones and next class we'll review your intiial progress.

+Let's review the assignment.

+Manual groups by Option 1, Drawing App, and Option 2, Blackjack App.

-# Dictionaries
+# Part III: Dictionaries

 Dictionaries are like simple mini databases.
 They're great at keeping track of statistics.